speakworldlanguages/gengohanasite/audio_files_for_listening/readme.md

-This directory contains the sound recordings of the words and phrases from native speakers for the user to listen, learn and try to pronounce.
+This directory contains the list of filenames of sound recordings of the words and phrases from native speakers for the user to listen, learn and try to pronounce.

-Note: It turns out that Safari does not support ogg format (argh).
-Will try mp3 instead (hmph).
+This hasn't been updated for a while!

 ## LIST OF FILE NAMES
 > Level 1 - Unit 1